knaidu/problem-solving/math/Perfect Square.md

 # Perfect Square

-Given an array of numbers return an array of numbers from the array that qualify as perfect squares.
+Given an array of numbers, return an all the numbers from the array that qualify as perfect squares.
 A perfect square is defined as a whole number that, when square rooted, is a whole number.
 (Such as 1, 4, 9, 16, etc, etc.)

 ## Example
 ```